Social Connection

 It’s such an important part of our health and well-being that the New Zealand Government’s Ministry of Social Development uses social connected-ness as one of it’s key indicators of the health of the country and measures it regularly.

-If you’re keen to find out more and work through some challenges to build your own social connections then our latest installment in The Resilience Toolkit eCourse Module 7: Social Connectionis for you.
+If you’re keen to find out more and work through some challenges to build your own social connections then our latest installment in The Resilience Toolkit eCourse Module 7: Social Connection, is for you.

-“I define connection as the energy that exists between people when they feel seen, heard, and valued; when they can give and receive without judgment; and when they derive sustenance and strength from the relationship.”
+Get Module 7 Here“I define connection as the energy that exists between people when they feel seen, heard, and valued; when they can give and receive without judgment; and when they derive sustenance and strength from the relationship.”

 BRENÉ BROWN